 Training was not provided initially as it was not considered to be a difficult piece of work to complete the audit documents and most homes are well used to undertaking audits across a variety of areas of practice within the home.
 At the time a worked example was circulated to illustrate how they should be completed.
 However what we have learnt that has worked subsequently is that when new managers have joined the Trust, more experienced managers have been allocated to show them how to complete the templates often referring to the experienced home managers ‘best practice’ examples.

 Evidence of satisfactory completion was audited across 70 sites, as part of the homes’ annual internal audit process.

 To keep the quality improvement process alive in relation to the existing NICE quality standards, we have subsequently revised the format of the NICE Audit Templates to include a column which encourages the home to identify further actions to develop practice in excess of the NICE quality standard.

 Tangible impacts of the use of the NICE audit templates has varied depending upon the quality standards in question.
 For example, our practice in relation to medicines management for the past 10 years has always been consistent with best practice, so additional resources actions were not needed.
-Conversely, for actions with respect to the QS1 (Supporting people to live well with dementia) have included investment in three additional Admiral Nurse posts, the ongoing establishment of dementia cafes, training across a range of dementia specific areas and investment in arts engagement opportunities.
+Conversely, for actions with respect to the QS for dementia (Supporting people to live well with dementia) have included investment in three additional Admiral Nurse posts, the ongoing establishment of dementia cafes, training across a range of dementia specific areas and investment in arts engagement opportunities.

 An impact though difficult to quantify is the value of the NICE templates as a framework for reflection with carers, to helping them to identify whether or not that they are providing care that is consistent with and follows national best practice.
 The care sector is one that is regularly targeted by the media and often portrayed in a negative light; it is imperative therefore that employees see and understand the value of delivering care in accordance with recognised and agreed best practice.